Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Consistent Estimation of Variance

 In our context, a major challenge is to show the contiguity condition (ii) of Lemma \ref{lemm: basic}.
 A standard argument proving contiguity utilizes the local asymptotic normality or local asymptotic mixed normality results for a log-likelihood process.
-However, these latter results often use an i.i.d.\ or time-series set-up where the researcher knows the dependence structure, and hence are not useful for our purpose here.
-For this reason, we focus on Gaussian experiments, where we can explicitly compute the log-likelihood process in finite samples and investigate its asymptotic behavior as the dependence structure varies.
-As long as the probability model in practice does not exclude Gaussian distributions, our impossibility results have direction implications for a more general setting.
+However, these latter results often use an i.i.d.\ or time-series set-up where the researcher knows the dependence structure, and Hence, are not useful for our purpose here.
+For this reason, we focus on a Gaussian experiment, where we can explicitly compute the log-likelihood process in finite samples and investigate its asymptotic behavior as the dependence structure varies.
+In particular, we consider the following model for a fixed $\sigma^2>0$,